 The BG-Sentinel Trap (Figure 4) mimics the motions and chemicals produced by a human host.
 The attractants are given off by various lures through a dispenser which releases a combination of lactic acid, octenol, ammonia, caproic acid and CO2; substances found on human skin or released through respiration.
 These traps were specifically developed for attracting Aedes albopictus (see exotic species below).
 The trap consists of an easy-to-transport, collapsible white cylinder with white mesh covering the top.
 In the middle of the mesh cover is a black funnel through which a down draft is created by a 12V DC fan that causes mosquitoes in the vicinity of the opening to be drawn into a catch bag.
 The catch bag is located above the suction fan to avoid damage to specimens passing through the fan.
 The air then exits the trap through the mesh top.
 We plan on using a few of these traps as well as oviposition traps near large tire collection facilities in 2019 to monitor potential movement of Ae. albopictus into this area.
 In 2018, we did collect 1 adult female Ae. albopictus from a gravid trap in Manchester-by-the-Sea.
+Another single adult female was also collected in 2023 from a gravid trap in Nahant.
 No additional collections of this species were made to confirm if a resident population exists in our district.